xlucash/xlucash/README.md

 <p>I' m currently a student of Computer Science and Econometrics at University of Gdańsk.<br>
 As for now I focus on improving my knowledge about Java. <br>
 My goal is to learn how to create plugins for Minecraft, <br>
-and in the near future to create mobile applications using Kotlin. <br>
+and in the near future to create mobile applications using Android SDK. <br>
 In the future I would love to work as a programmer in game development. </p>

 <!---